stdm/stdm.github.io/data-science-book.md

 #### Part III - Lessons learned

 Part III, written by the editors, collects reflection on the major data science technologies and their relations to the subdisciplines and application fields, together with a summary of the "lessons learned" from all contributed chapters.
-Based on these, it highlights future directions  and emerging application areas.
+Based on these, the chapter [*Lessons Learned from Challenging Data Science Case Studies*](https://stdm.github.io/downloads/papers/ADS_2018_LessonsLearned.pdf) it highlights future directions and emerging application areas.

 ## About the authors